camio/cxxstd-constexprreflexpr/constexprreflexpr.md

 reflection library would look like.

 ## Changes

+- P0953R2 reworked the document to use type-erased, by-value objects per SG7 consensus at the 2018 San Diego meeting.
+The poll to use "type-erased" by-value objects was SF:3, F:7, N:2, A:1, SA:2.

 - P0953R1 introduces a new section, [Library Design Alternative], which, based on feedback from SG7, presents an approach using type-erased, by-value